joaomourapato/jwt-demo/README.md

 (1) Generates a new JWT.
 The user is asked to provide a value for the "data" parameter, part of the JWT payload.

-(2) Verifies a JWT.
+(2) Validates a JWT.
 The user is asked to provide the JWT string.
-For a successful verification, suggest to copy/paste the JWT that is output of option (1)
+For a successful validation, suggest to copy/paste the JWT that is output of option (1)

 (Other digit/text): Quits the tool.